mPowering/django-orb/docs/manage/kmtasks.rst

 Update logo and information for an organisation
 ------------------------------------------------

-All organisations are stored as 'tags'
+All organisations are stored as 'tags', see :ref:`faqUpdateTag`

-.. _faqUpdateIcon:
+.. _faqUpdateGeoLangIcon:

 Update the icon for geography or language
 -------------------------------------------

+All geographies and languages are stored as 'tags', see :ref:`faqUpdateTag`

 .. _faqOrganisationAnalytics: